Rosso was a short lived Japanese company, allegedly founded by some former Fujimi employees.

 The G-P series consists of 1/43rd scale assembled model cars, attractively mounted on a detailed base painted as a piece of road or track with curb stones, covered by a clear display case and wrapped in a box with cutouts in front and top sides.
-Each box is printed in colors that matches the colors of the car inside.
+Each box is printed in colors that match the colors of the car inside.

 The car bodies were made out of resilient ABS plastic, allowing for fine details and opening parts like doors and hood.

-Some metal parts, most notably an engine block and a hidden die-cast 'trunk-weight' made sure the cars would not feel flimsy and had a 'weighted-down' sit.
+Some cast metal parts, most notably an engine block and a hidden die-cast 'trunk-weight' made sure the cars would not feel flimsy and had a 'weighted-down' sit.

 A series named 'Jack' consisting of limited editions was made with catalog numbers in the 0150* range (e.g. 'Jack 2', cat.nr.01502 for the LHD Honda NSX).